jrochkind/bento_search/README.md

 An engine advertises what sort types it supports:

-    BentoSearch::GoogleBooksEngine.sort_definitions
+    BentoSearch::GoogleBooksEngine.sort_keys

-That returns a hash, where the keys are sort identifiers, where possible chosen from a standard list of semantics.
+An array of sort identifiers, where possible chosen from a standard list of semantics.
 (See list in config/i18n/en.yml, bento_search.sort_keys).